Consultant who stole $815K from Maine boatyard sentenced to more than 7 years

 The former chief financial officer of Brooklin Boat Yard who admitted stealing $815,000 from the company over 16 months in 2014 and 2015 was sentenced Friday to seven years and seven months in federal prison.

-Steven Nygren, 51, of Salem, Massachusetts, also was sentenced in U.S. District Court in Bangor to five years of supervised release and ordered to pay more than $815,000 restitution.
+Steven Nygren, 51, of Salem, Massachusetts, also was sentenced in U.S. District Court in Bangor to five years for supervised release and ordered to pay more than $815,000 restitution.

+U.S. District Judge John Woodcock said in sentencing Nygren the he’d tried to see “some glimmer of goodness” in the defendant, but he could not.

+“If he found a heart of gold in someone else, he’d steal it,” the judge said of Nyrgren’s character.
+“So, the defendant has a great mind, but he has a black heart.”

 Nygren spent about half the money on a lease-to-own agreement of the Brooklin General Store and $70,000 on his daughter’s wedding, according to court documents.
-The rest of the money Nygren used to pay personal expenses, pay for tickets to sporting events, including tickets to New England Patriots games, and large gambling debts that, by his own admission, reached six figures a year.
+The rest of the money Nygren used to pay personal expenses, buy tickets to sporting events, including seats at New England Patriots games, and large gambling debts that, by his own admission, reached six figures a year.

 Nygren no longer owns the Brooklin store.

 He pleaded guilty in June 2017 to 63 counts of bank fraud totaling $732,000 and one count each of unauthorized use of a credit card and attempt to avoid paying taxes between June 20, 2014, and Sept.
 9, 2015.
 The credit card fraud totaled more than $83,000.
-Nygren owes the IRS more than $1 million.
+Nygren owes the IRS more than $1 million in back taxes.

-Shortly before imposing the sentence, U.S. District Judge John Woodcock outlined a pattern of behavior in which Nygren would become a consultant for a business, then steal from it to pay personal expenses and gambling debts.
+Shortly before imposing the sentence, Woodcock outlined a pattern of behavior in which Nygren would become a consultant for a business, then steal from it to pay personal expenses and gambling debts.
 He then would move on to another business and repeat the pattern, robbing one business to repay previous thefts and spend lavishly.

 “Defrauding others has been a way of life for this defendant,” the judge said.
 “It would have been easy, given his talent, for the defendant to earn an honest living.”